-One of the highlights of Android 11 is Bubbles, which sounds very much like a feature borrowed from Facebook Messenger, keeping conversations in view onscreen until you dismiss them.
-We have yet to see exactly how it works, but as you await a friend's next reply you'll be able to more easily get on with other things, without forgetting all about the ongoing chat.
+One of the highlights of Android 11 is Bubbles, which sounds very much like a feature borrowed from Facebook Messenger; keeping conversations in view onscreen until you dismiss them.
+As you await a friend's next reply you'll be able to more easily get on with other things, without forgetting all about the ongoing chat.

-The notifications drop-down menu is also getting a bit of a revamp, first with a new dedicated Conversations section, which makes it easier to continue chatting with friends, and second with the ability to copy and paste images into replies right within the notification.
-You can long-press to promote a conversation to a bubble, create a home screen shortcut for the conversation, silence or snooze notifications for the conversation, and mark a conversation as very important.
+The notifications drop-down menu has also undergone a bit of a revamp; first with a new dedicated 'Conversations' section, which makes it easier to continue chatting with friends, and second with the ability to copy and paste images into replies right within the notification.
+You can tap a toggle to promote a conversation to a bubble, create a home screen shortcut for the conversation, silence or snooze notifications for the conversation, and mark a conversation as very important.

-Android 11 will be able to offer a post call screen to add a caller to contacts or mark a call as spam.
+Android 11 offers a post-call screen to add a caller to contacts or mark as spam.

 Muted notifications during video recording

-Existing Android users will be familiar with pop-ups that require their permission for an app to do a certain thing, such as access their location.
-Having last year added the ability to grant permissions only while the app is open, in Android 11 Google takes this up a gear with the ability to grant that permission on that occassion only.
-In other words, they will be asked for their permission every single time.
+Existing Android users will be familiar with pop-ups that require their permission for an app to do a certain thing - such as access their location.
+Having last year added the ability to grant permissions only while the app is open, in Android 11 Google takes this up a gear with the ability to grant that permission on that occasion only.

 Enhanced 5G support

-Google is updating its connectivity APIs to take fuller advantage of the faster speeds of 5G.
+Google has updated its connectivity APIs to take fuller advantage of the faster speeds of 5G.
 In particular, the Dynamic meteredness API can check whether you're on an unmetered tariff and deliver higher-resolution and higher-quality content as appropriate, while the Bandwidth estimator API makes it easier to obtain download and upload speed data without needing to measure the network or the device.

 Support for new screen types

 Pinhole (where the selfie camera is housed in a small punch-hole cutout in the display) and waterfall (where the screens curve around the phone's frame) screens are already catered for in existing APIs but without full functionality.
-New APIs will allow waterfall screens to use the entire display, including the edges, with insets used to avoid complicating any interaction at the edges.
+New APIs allow waterfall screens to use the entire display - including the edges - with insets used to avoid complicating any interaction at the edges.

-With Android 11 Google will reach even more devices with monthly security updates, and builds more protections into the platform.
-It specifically calls out enhanced APIs for: biometrics, now reaching more devices and supporting three levels of granularity for authenticator types; platform hardening, expanding its use of compiler-based santisers in security-critical components; secure storage and sharing of data, through the BlobstoreManager; and identity credentials, adding support for secure storage and retrieval of verifiable ID documents.
+With Android 11, Google can supply more devices with monthly security updates, as well as building more protections into the platform.
+It specifically calls out enhanced APIs for biometrics, now reaching more devices and supporting three levels of granularity for authenticator types; platform hardening, expanding its use of compiler-based santisers in security-critical components; secure storage and sharing of data, through the BlobstoreManager and identity credentials; adding support for secure storage and retrieval of verifiable ID documents.

 - Neural Networks API that assists in intensive machine learning operations on Android devices